Mike Manypenny

 Michael Noel Manypenny II (born August 1, 1959 in East Liverpool, Ohio) is an American politician and a former Democratic member of the West Virginia House of Delegates.
 Manypenny served in the House of Delegates from 2009 until January 2015; he represented District 42 prior to 2013 and District 49 from 2013 to 2015.
 In 2016, Manypenny ran for Congress in West Virginia's 1st congressional district, but was defeated by Republican incumbent David McKinley.

+He ran unsuccessfully in 2020 and 2024 for his former seat.

+In 2026 he ran for the West Virginia House of Delegates as a Republican, however was defeated in the primary.

 Education

 Manypenny earned his BS in agriculture and forestry from West Virginia University.